simsam8/idd-solafune/report/report.md

 # Abstract

-We evaluate several state-of-the-art semantic-segmentation architectures on a deforestation-driver mapping challenge hosted by Solafune.
+We evaluate several semantic-segmentation architectures on a deforestation-driver machine learning competition hosted by Solafune.
-Our pipeline applies standard four-channel tensor conversion of annotated polygons, extensive geometric and photometric augmentations, and a minimum-area filter in post-processing.
+Our pipeline applies a conversion of annotated polygons into tensor masks, standard image augmentations, and a minimum-area filter in post-processing.
 We compare UNet, DeepLabV3+, SegFormer, Vision Transformer (ViT), TransUNet, and two ensemble variants in terms of segmentation accuracy (pixel-wise F1) and computational cost.